 Just as the visual design of the home is the job of an interior designer, the visual design of a website or product is the job of a User Interface designer.
 UI designers are in charge of designing the website pages a user interacts with and are responsible for creating a consistent style and design across the product.
 The UI designer ensures that the user interface – what you see – visually communicates the path that the UX designer (the architect) created.

 Even though the UX designer and the UI designer are involved in different aspects of a product, they must work in tandem to develop a successful product.
 A home that is usable and works, but is ugly to look at, is an example of good UX and bad UI.
-And a home that looks like it should be on a magazine cover, but has leaky plumbing and rooms that are too small, represents good UI and bad UX.
+And a home that looks like it should be on a magazine cover, but has leaky plumbing and small rooms, represents good UI and bad UX.

-Sometimes it takes two – and both UX and UI designers are equally important in creating a finished product that is pleasant to use and does the job it’s designed to do.
+Sometimes it takes two.
+Both UX and UI designers are equally important in creating a finished product that is pleasant and engaging to use.